SEND Information Report

 What support services are available to parents?

-For independent and impartial information, advice, and support to the parents and carers of children and young people who have, or who may have, a special educational need or disability contact the Brent Information and Advice Service (SENDIASS) on 020 8937 3434 or via email firstname.lastname@example.org
+For independent and impartial information, advice, and support contact the Brent Special Educational Needs and Disability Information Advice and Support Service (SENDIASS) on 020 8937 3434 or via email email@example.com

 Where can the LA’s local offer be found?